ritza-co/CodeCapsules/Docs/DomainDocs.md

 After adding your custom domain on Code Capsules, you need to create an _A record_ for the domain you've purchased.
 You'll use the IP that was saved [previously](#adding-a-domain) when creating the A record for your domain.
 You can add an A record to your purchased domain by visiting your domain registrar's website.

-Your A record table should look something like this,
+Your A record table should look something like this:

 |Record Type|Name|IPv4 Address|
 |-----------|----|------------|
 |A Record   |  @ |`provided-IP-Address`|

-where:
+where,

 - "@" refers to your root domain.

 - `provided-IP-Address` is the IP address found [previously](#how-to-add-a-custom-domain) under "A Record Route"

-Consult your domain registrar for specific instructions for adding A records to your domain.
-Keep in mind, when making changes to your domain's _DNS records_, changes can take up to **four hours** to take effect.
+Consult your domain registrar for specific instructions on adding A records to your domain.
+Keep in mind, when making changes to your domain's _DNS records_, changes may take up to **four hours** to take effect.

 ## How to Add a Subdomain